nmorse/pounce_v0/README.md

  * To be portable to the major computing platforms.

 ## Simple and Consistent...
-For simplicity sake in language design Pounce will maintian a minimal core that only contains what is common to all applications.
-The consistency of Pounce will also help maintian simplicity.
+For simplicity sake in language design Pounce will maintain a minimal core that only contains what is common to all applications.
+The consistency of Pounce will also help maintain simplicity.
 One example is that Pounce will always follow post-fix notation.
-Historically, CP languages switch over to prefix when defining functions, but Pounce supports a post-fix style consistancy (note that other notaions are also offered, but post-fix is always supported).
+Historically, CP languages switch over to prefix when defining functions, but Pounce supports a post-fix style consistency (note that other notations are also offered, but post-fix is always supported).

 ## IDEs and help in learning and debugging...
-The REPL has survived the test of time and will continue to be alive and well, but the IDEs have made programming more powerfull and productive.
+The REPL has survived the test of time and will continue to be alive and well, but IDEs have made programming more powerful and productive.
 Pounce has a browser based IDE that will help you visualize and interact with your code.
-The aim is to keep the edit-compile-debug cycle as short as posible.
-With tests built into the function (word) definitions every function is tested while you code.
-Try out the IDE and tell us if you have ideas.
+The aim is to keep the edit-run-debug cycle as short as possible.
+Tests are built into the function definitions every word so that testes are run while you code.
+Visualizing your code and its affect on the stack, is the business of the IDE.

 ## Portable to...
 To be portable, Pounce (so far) has JavaScript and Python interpreters capable of client and server side coding, as well as (in development) a "C" interpretor (or Python) for IoT platforms.